 Before you start placing plants on your balcony you'll need to observe what happens on your balcony.

-For example, how windy is it normally?
-At what spot does the sun rays settle on your balcony and how do the rays move along your balcony.
+Look for the spots where the sun rays settle and move along your balcony.
 This way you can see which spot gets the most sun and plant accordingly.

 If you're living in a rented apartment, you'll need to double-check with your landlord or lettings agency on what you can do to amend the structure of your balcony.

 If you liked this content then subscribe below for new updates.